What We Do

 Conduct know your rights and criminal justice policy educational sessions with the homeless, youth, policymakers and various other community stakeholders.

-Collaborate with formerly incarcerated people and their allies to create a sustained, organized counterbalance to the overly punitive, ineffective tough on crime lobby.
+Collaborate with formerly incarcerated people and their allies to help create a sustained, organized base of power from which people directly impacted by incarceration advocate on behalf of each other and their communities.